 - a) Qualifying Applicants who will use the service for residential purposes or as specified in Section 76 of the Public Service Law, for religious purposes, a Community Residence, or a post or hall owned or leased by a not-for-profit corporation that is a Veterans' Organization as an alternative to Service Classification No. 1, but who do not qualify for Service Classification No. 1-VMRP(L). - A Customer, as described in a. above, that has the option under Service Classification Nos.
-12 - Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - c) Customers must have that Advanced Metering Infrastructure (AMI) installed to qualify. - d) Customers are not eligible to return to Rate Code 190, 191, or 192 for a period of 12 months from their date of exit from Rate Code 190, 191, or 192.
+12 - Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - c) Customers must have that Advanced Metering Infrastructure (AMI) installed to qualify. - d) Customers are not eligible to return to Rate Codes 190, 191, or 192 for a period of 12 months from their date of exit from Rate Codes 190, 191, or 192. - e) Effective September 15, 2023, Rate Codes 190, 191, 192 and 193 are no longer available to new or transferring customers.